A Survey on Large Language Model based Autonomous Agents

+Along this direction, researchers have developed numerous promising models (see Figure~\ref{grow} for an overview), where the key idea is to equip LLMs with human capabilities such as memory and planning to make them behave like humans and complete various tasks effectively.
+Previously, these models were proposed independently, with limited efforts made to summarize and compare them holistically.
+However, we believe that a systematic summary of this rapidly developing field is of great significance for a comprehensive understanding of it and is beneficial in inspiring future research.

 In this paper, we conduct a comprehensive survey of the field of LLM-based autonomous agents.
-Specifically, we organize our survey based on three aspects including the construction, application, and evaluation of LLM-based autonomous agents.
-For the agent construction, we present a unified framework composed of four components, that is, a profile module to represent agent attributes, a memory module to store historical information, a planning module to strategize future actions, and an action module to execute the planned decisions.
-By disabling one or more modules, the majority of previous studies can be viewed as specific examples of this framework.
-After introducing the typical agent modules, we also provide a summary of the commonly-used fine-tuning strategies to enhance the adaptability of the agent for different application scenarios.
-In addition to constructing the agent, we provide an overview of the potential applications of autonomous agents, exploring how these agents can enhance the fields of social science, natural science, and engineering.
-Finally, we discuss the methods for evaluating autonomous agents, focusing on both subjective and objective strategies.
+We organize our survey around three key aspects: construction, application, and evaluation of LLM-based autonomous agents.
+For agent construction, we focus on two problems, that is, (1) how to design the agent architecture to better leverage LLMs, and (2) how to inspire and enhance the agent capability to complete different tasks.
+Intuitively, the first problem aims to build the hardware fundamentals for the agent, while the second problem focuses on providing the agent with software resources.
+For the first problem, we present a unified agent framework, which can encompass most of the previous studies.
+For the second problem, we provide a summary on the commonly-used strategies for agents' capability acquisition.
+In addition to discussing agent construction, we also provide a systematic overview of the applications of LLM-based autonomous agents in social science, natural science, and engineering.
+Finally, we delve into the strategies for evaluating LLM-based autonomous agents, focusing on both subjective and objective strategies.

-In summary, this survey provides a systematic review and establishes clear taxonomies for existing studies in the field of LLM-based autonomous agents.
-It focuses on three aspects including the agent construction, application, and evaluation.
-Based on the previous studies, we identify several challenges in this field and discuss potential future directions.
-We believe this field is still at its early stages, and therefore, we maintain a repository to continually keep track of the studies in this field at https://github.com/Paitesanshi/LLM-Agent-Survey.
+In summary, this survey conducts a systematic review and establishes comprehensive taxonomies for existing studies in the burgeoning field of LLM-based autonomous agents.
+Our focus encompasses three primary areas: the construction of agents, their applications, and methods of evaluation.
+Drawing from a wealth of previous studies, we identify various challenges in this field and discuss potential future directions.
+We expect that our survey can provide newcomers of LLM-based autonomous agents with a comprehensive background knowledge, and also encourage further groundbreaking studies.